kubernetes-client/python/CONTRIBUTING.md

 ### Commits

 Generally we would like to see one commit per pull request.
 However, if the pull request is reasonably large, the PR can be divided into several commits that make logical sense.
 The commit message should be clear and indicative of the aim of the fix.
+Sometimes multiple commits in a single pull request is acceptable if it meets the Kubernetes [pull request guidelines](https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md#6-squashing-and-commit-titles).

 If you have several commits in a pull request and have been asked to squash your commits, please use ```git reset --soft HEAD~N_COMMITS``` and commit again to make your PR a single commit.